SPAIN - Ceuta

 Gazing through the fence to the Ceutan peninsula at Bab Sebta, the Morocco/Spain border

-The border crossing takes less time if you're willing to pay for a Moroccan immigration form (or bring your own).
 Since the 1990s the perimeter border fence has increased in height to prevent illegal immigration - Ceuta

 The peninsular of Ceuta, as seen from immediately after the border at Tarajal.
 Monte Hacho is the hilly area on the right - Ceuta